-But with egg dishes covered in hollandaise sauce, fluffy bagels and lots of sugary baked goods, the activity can seriously derail your health goals.
+Brunch has practically become an institution on Mother's Day, but with egg dishes covered in hollandaise sauce, fluffy bagels, oversized bagels and lots of sugary baked goods, the occasion may quickly derail your goals for soon-to-be bathing suit season.
 The meal tends to live up to its name, packing in enough calories for breakfast and lunch combined (and sometimes even eating into your dinner budget, too).

-Going homemade is the easiest way to enjoy the meal without having to compromise your healthy diet, but when it comes to making brunch plans (and hosting your mother-in-law), who has the time or energy to slave over the stove on a Sunday?
+Going homemade is the easiest way to celebrate without having to compromise your healthy diet, but when it comes to making brunch plans (and hosting your mother-in-law), who has the time or energy to slave over the stove on a Sunday?
 Luckily whipping up brunch for a crowd at home can be time- and calorie-conscious, and can still include your favorites from the menu.

-Impress everyone at the table this weekend with one of these colorful, flavor-packed recipes.
+Impress your family this weekend with one of these colorful, flavor-packed recipes.
 Let them think you slaved over the stove all morning — it’ll be our little secret.

 Keep your side of hash browns, but up the nutrition by throwing some sweet potatoes into the mix.
 This recipe calls for just five simple ingredients, and nestling the eggs in a neat pocket of potatoes cuts down on cookware — and clean up.